 Lara broke her rib with a rice crispy treat.

-It's true.
-Lara has a beautiful way of sharing those stories that leave you walking away exhausted from laughing, yet rejuvenated by love.
+Lara has lived a lot of life in a short time, and she has a beautiful way of sharing those stories that leave you walking away exhausted from laughing, yet rejuvenated by love.
 She invites you into the vulnerable places with her, and while you're together you'll see Jesus more clearly because she is a touchable example of the grace-filled work of her Savior.

 Just don't touch her rib 'cause it still might be broken.